edgedb/edgedb/docs/datamodel/scalars/numeric.rst

         db> SELECT 42n IS bigint;
         {true}

-    Note that is a float literal followed by 'n' produces a :eql:type:`decimal`:
+    Note that a float literal followed by ‘n’ produces a :eql:type:`decimal`:

     .. code-block:: edgeql-repl